27. Schelling Model with JAX#

 return locations, types

 JAX compiles functions the first time they’re called.
-Let’s warm up the functions:
+Let’s warm them up before timing the simulation:

 key, init_key = random.split(key)